deathbeam/raxe-book/syntax_and_semantics/literals/regex.md

 # Regex

-Regular expressions are represented by the regex literal:
+Regular expressions are represented by the regexp literal:

 ```ruby
 def foo_or_bar = ~/foo|bar/